-When a person has several credit inquiries listed in a short period, it can have a negative impact on their overall credit score.
-These types of inquiries are referred to as a “hard inquiry” or a “hard pull,” which typically occur when a mortgage lender or credit card issuer runs a credit check during their underwriting and decision-making process.
-If someone is applying for a loan with more than one lender at the same time, this can obviously hurt their credit score.
+When a person has several credit inquiries in a short period, it can hurt their overall credit score.
+These inquiries are referred to as a “hard inquiry” or a “hard pull,” which typically occur when a mortgage lender or credit card issuer runs a credit check during their underwriting and decision-making process.
+If someone is simultaneously applying for a loan with more than one lender, this can hurt their credit score.

 Hard inquiries will typically be listed like this on a credit report for about two years after the fact.
 Soft credit inquiries don't hurt a person's credit score.